 5-ii.
 Mosquitoes in your room – nothing worse than a sleepless night

 Always ask: If the villas come with repellent or coils and if there is a fumigation program in the villa.
-With this point you really have to be realistic and a bit forgiving.
+At this point you really have to be realistic and a bit forgiving.
 You are in a tropical climate, perhaps surrounded by rice fields, so there is only so much one can do to get rid of these pests.

 5-iii.
 Comfortable bed.

 Always ask: What are the mattresses and are they single, queen or king.
-Also, is there air conditioning in each room, powerful enough to cool the place down at night.
+Also, is there air conditioning in each room, powerful enough to cool the place down at night?

 5-iv.
 Noisy construction sites and neighbours.